Our GL4 modules, which operate at < 1K, are particularly suited to cooling superconducting nanowire single-photon

 Our modules provided the final cooling stage in a Real-time multispectral fluorescence spectroscope designed to image processes in living cells.

 Our modules are a key component of the teraherz imaging systems being developed for a wide range of real-time security imaging applications.

 Astronomy is still an important field of application for our GL7 systems.
-For example, Purple Mountain Observatory uses our technology to develop new sensors for astronomical imaging.
+For example, Purple Mountain Observatory uses our technology to develop new sensors for astronomical observations.

 Working at the cutting edge of cool requires even lower temperatures than our GL7 modules can achieve.
-We have designed and built many bespoke cryocoolers to operate at lower temperatures, but without the bulky external gas handling requirements of competitor instruments.
+We have designed and built many bespoke sorption coolers to operate at lower temperatures, but without the bulky external gas handling requirements of competitor instruments.
 For example, the Ali CMB Polarization Telescope (AliCPT-1) being built on the Tibetan plateau at 5,250m above sea level, will utilise a bespoke GL10 cryocooler that has a base temperature below 200mK and high heat lift.

-MUSCAT is a large-format, millimetre-wave camera, consisting of 1,500 background-limited lumped-element kinetic inductance detectors, intended for deployment on the Large Millimeter Telescope at Volcán Sierra Negra, Mexico.
+MUSCAT is a large-format, millimetre-wave astronomical camera, consisting of 1,500 background-limited lumped-element kinetic inductance detectors, intended for deployment on the Large Millimeter Telescope at Volcán Sierra Negra, Mexico.
 MUSCAT uses three CRC systems as part of its cooling systems; a continuous CC4 to provide buffer cooling of the enclosure at 1K, and a CC7 300 mK system to provide pre-cooling of a minidilutor module.
 The minidilutor provides the final stage of continuous cooling for the detector array to less than 150 mK.